Organic baby food creating a buzz amongst the urban Indian parents

-The demographic taken of those born between the 1980s and the early 2000s are broadly termed as Millennials or Generation Y. India is a country which is identified as the youngest nation as people under the age of 35 occupy more than 60% of its total population.
-Being technologically savvy, well- informed and an inherent wish to explore and analyze all the choices available to them- are some of the defining characteristics of the Millennial generation.
+The demographic taken of those born between the 1980s and the early 2000s are broadly termed as Millennials or Generation Y. India is a country that is identified as the youngest nation as people under the age of 35 occupy more than 60% of its total population.
+Being technologically savvy, well- informed and having an inherent wish to explore and analyze all the choices available to them- are some of the defining characteristics of the millennial generation.
 The term is not just applicable to define this certain age group, but also to underline their distinctive consumer behavior.

 Organic baby food for sustained living

 According to a research report by ASSOCHAM and EY, in the Organic food and beverages section, India has witnessed a market growth of Rs.4,000 crores in 2016-17 from Rs.
 675 crores in 2009-10, with a growth rate of 25% annually.
 Due to a considerable increase in disposable incomes and a growing consciousness to inculcate a healthy lifestyle, people are inclining towards healthier alternatives, especially for children.
 There has been a surge of opting for Organic food as now many informed, urban folks consider going to the farmers’ market to get fresh fruits and veggies, instead of the local markets or supermarkets.
 In effect, eliminating the role of the middlemen, and encouraging Organic farming, these markets vouch for a good quality of the food as well as also ensuring to the farmers the right amount for their produce.
-The technique of Organic farming works without making the use of synthetic pesticides, GMOs (Genetically Modified Organisms), preservatives and fertilizers.
+The technique of Organic farming works without making the use of synthetic pesticides, GMOs (Genetically Modified Organisms), preservatives, and fertilizers.

 Jaivik Bharat- the New India